dacuevash/dacuevash.github.io/index.markdown

 <br>

-I hope this serves as a basic introduction to who I am, and if you want to get to know me better, by all means reach out to me 😃
+I hope this serves as a basic introduction to who I am, why did I decide to make this website?
+To impress Computer Engineering girls, is it going well?
+Not at all.